AndreasVikke-School/CPH-Business-SI-Exam/README.md

 ### Development and setup
 As our first architecture drawing illustrates, we wanted to deploy our system to a kubernetes cluster using minikube and terraform.

+## Further Development
+Any further development of the project after hand in date will be noted here.